 A tour of the trails is available, it will take you to some of the churches that are on the hill and explain the hermit settlements that have been built on Marjan Hill.

 Hit the beach

 One of the must go to places to visit in Split is Bracvice beach.
-It’s the only sandy beach in the city (most beaches in Croatia are pebble beaches), has lots of trendy cafes and bars around and has blue flag status.
+This beach in Split is the only sandy beach in the city (most beaches in Croatia are pebble beaches), has lots of trendy cafes and bars around and has blue flag status.
 You’ll find a mix of locals and visitors here.

-There are chairs with umbrellas that can rent and you’ll probably spot some locals playing a favourite game of theirs, picigin in the water.
+There are chairs with umbrellas that can rent and you’ll probably spot some locals playing a favourite game of theirs, picigin in the waters of the Adriatic Sea.
 It’s quite entertaining to watch.